dozheiny/barghman/readme.md

 # Barghman

-Barghman is a service that connects to the Power electricity provider and sends calendar emails in ICS format with your blackout schedules.
+Barghman is a service that connects to the Iran Power electricity provider and sends calendar emails in ICS format with your blackout schedules.
 It can run as a standalone command or as a scheduled service using cron jobs.

 ## Installation